Skip to content

 In 2025, OpenAI launched ChatGPT Search — a feature that transformed ChatGPT from a model based on training data into a full-fledged search engine.
 A user asks a question, ChatGPT searches the internet, analyzes the sources it finds, and generates an answer with links.

-This is not "just another search engine."
+This is not "just another search engine" — and companies that treat it like Google with a different interface miss the difference that actually matters.
 ChatGPT Search is a hybrid tool combining the capabilities of an LLM (context understanding, information synthesis) with access to current data from the internet.
 For users, this means the convenience of conversing with AI and the freshness of web data at the same time.

 The numbers speak for themselves:

-For businesses, this means simply: if your site isn't in ChatGPT Search answers, you're losing customers.
+For businesses, this means simply: if your site isn't in ChatGPT Search answers, you're losing customers — customers who will never even realize they passed you over, because they never clicked anything that would have reminded them you exist.

 How ChatGPT Search Selects Sources